delyee/yara_rules/README.md

 This is one-person-project made just4fun im my own time - please don't judge the quality.

-If you have a desire to help - here's my contacts for communication [here](https://delyee.github.io/contact) or do a pull request ([template](https://github.com/delyee/yara_rules/blob/master/template.yar) is in the root of the repository).
+If you have a desire to help - [here's](https://delyee.github.io/contact) my contacts for communication or do a pull request ([template](https://github.com/delyee/yara_rules/blob/master/template.yar) is in the root of the repository).

 Perhaps this [nonsense](https://github.com/delyee/Ese-gui) written "on the knee" in the 2 evenings, but greatly simplifying work.
 If you have over9999 files - ese-gui can be useful for you!